Use this quick, simple test before planting or sowing, to check that the soil you wish to plant into, is up to the task.

 - Squeeze the soil in your hand.
 Then open your hand out with a slight shake.
 Good growing soil will loosely stick together in a few clumps with a few crumbs that fall away.
 Poor growing soil will either slip through your fingers with nothing much sticking together or will stay moulded, retaining the shape of your fingers.

-Should your soil be under par anyway, add homemade compost or vermicastings and saturate with a biological feed before planting.
+Should your soil be poor, add homemade compost or vermicastings and saturate with a biological feed before planting, or grow a greencrop instead of a crop.